This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A pulse oximeter

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Antidotes: These are substances that may stop or control the effects of the harmful smoke you inhaled.
-Caregivers may give different antidotes depending on the type of smoke you inhaled.
+- Antidotes may stop or control the effects of the smoke you inhaled.
+The antidotes depend on the type of smoke you inhaled.

-- Steroids: Steroid medicine may help to open your air passages so you can breathe easier.
+- Steroids help to open your air passages so you can breathe easier.

-- Chest x-ray: Caregivers may use the x-rays to look for lung damage and signs of infection, such as pneumonia.
+- X-rays may show lung damage or signs of infection, such as pneumonia.

-- V/Q Scan: This is a ventilation (V) and perfusion (Q) test.
-This test is also called a VP scan.
-A V/Q scan is a two-part test in which pictures of your lungs are taken to look for certain lung problems.
-During the perfusion part of the test, radioactive dye is put into your vein.
-Your blood carries the dye to the blood vessels in your lungs.
-Pictures are taken to see how blood flows in your lungs.
-During the ventilation part of the test, you breathe in a special gas.
-Pictures are taken to see how well your lungs take in oxygen.
+- A V/Q scan is used to check your lung function.
+Radioactive dye will be put into your vein.
+Your blood will carry the dye to the blood vessels in your lungs.
+Pictures will be taken to see how blood flows in your lungs.
+Then you will breathe in a gas.
+Pictures will be taken to see how well your lungs take in oxygen.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.